MuhtasimTanmoy/notebook/distributed/clock.md

     - Cant distinguish concurrent event

 ### Vector Clock
-- Just array of lamport
+- Just an array of Lamport
 - CRDT
 - Causally Related
     - One must be less and others equal or less